 Right-click a signal in your model to open an options dialog box.
 Select the Log Selected Signals option.

 Use any method to select multiple signal lines in your model.
 For example, use Shift+click to select multiple lines individually or CTRL+A to select all lines at once.
-Then click the Logic Analyzer button arrow and select Log Selected Signals.
+Then, on the Signal tab, select the Log Signals button.